dashpresshq/dashpress/README.md

 ## Project assistance

-If you want to say **thank you** or/and support active development of Hadmean:
+If you want to say **thank you** or/and support the active development of Hadmean:

 - Add a [GitHub Star](https://github.com/hadmean/hadmean) to the project.
 - Tweet about Hadmean.